PSI VisSIG Wonderful Wednesday Webinar Series

 We have been meeting annually with the MHRA statisticians for an informal exchange of statistical topics important for both regulators and industry since at least 2007.
 Our most recent meetings were:

 Since 2013 we have also been meeting annually with the statisticians of the EMA Biostatistics Working Party for a similar exchange of statistical topics important for both regulators and industry.
-Due to EMA’s business continuation plan for Brexit no meeting was held in 2019, and the most meeting (held virtually on 2 October 2020) used a different format, as it was held jointly with other stakeholder organisations (which included EFPIA, AESGP, EGGVP, EUROPABIO, Animal Health Europe, Medicines for Europe and EUCOPE).
+The meeting held virtually on 2 October 2020 used a different format, as it was held jointly with other stakeholder organisations (which included EFPIA, AESGP, EGGVP, EUROPABIO, Animal Health Europe, Medicines for Europe and EUCOPE).
 The discussion focused on the impact of COVID-19 on methodological aspects of on-going clinical trials and statistical methods applied to the quality of medicines, and minutes from the meeting can be found here.
+Using a similar format, another meeting with several other statistical stakeholder organisations was held on 29 October 2021.
+This time the exchange focused on two topics only (raw data submissions and use of external control data) and therefore was better suited to an exchange of information than the previous year.
+Minutes from the meeting can be found here.

 One of the key activities is the review and collating of comments on key statistical documents, which included the following:

 Several SIG members have helped to organize the EFSPI workshop on Regulatory Statistics every year.
-The most recent event was held virtually on 12 and 13 October 2020, focusing on Data Monitoring Committees and Estimands.
+The most recent event was held virtually from 13th to 15th September 2021, focusing on decentralized trials, complex innovative designs and Real World Data.

 On 5 November 2020 the PSI/EFSPI Regulatory SIG jointly organised together with the American Statistical Association Biopharmaceutical Section (ASA BIOP) a webinar on Estimands, which covered the following aspects: